Open 7 days a week to assist people who do not have access to or who have difficulty navigating online services in making appointments

 If you don’t meet these requirements, you are NOT fully vaccinated.
 Keep taking all precautions until you are fully vaccinated.

-If you are fully vaccinated, you can start doing many things that you had stopped doing because of the pandemic.
+If you are fully vaccinated, you can start doing the things that you had stopped doing because of the pandemic.
 When choosing safer activities, consider how COVID-19 is spreading in our community, the number of people participating in the activity, and the location of the activity.
-Outdoor visits and activities are safer than indoor activities, and fully vaccinated people can participate in some indoor events safely, without much risk.
+Outdoor visits and activities are safer than indoor activities.

 If you travel in the United States, you do not need to get tested before or after travel or self-quarantine after travel.